FoxSecIntel/BGP-Intel/README.md

-# "Determining the ASN of an IP Address with a Bash Script
+# Determining the ASN of an IP Address with a Bash Script

 ASN stands for "Autonomous System Number."
 In the context of networking, an ASN is a unique number assigned to a network or group of networks that operate together as a single entity.
 This number is used to identify the network and its associated routes on the global internet.